iTwin/presentation/packages/hierarchies/learning/Formatting.md

 # Formatting

-Each node in a hierarchy must have label that's displayed to a user.
-The label is generally based on a string and needs to extra formatting, but in certain situations there may be a need for labels to include data that does need formatting.
+Each node in a hierarchy must have a label that's displayed to the user.
+The label is generally based on a string and does not need extra formatting, but in certain situations, there may be a need for labels to include data that does need formatting.
 Examples:

 - A date/time value needs to be formatted according to user's locale.
 - A point3d or point2d value is a JSON object and needs to be formatted to string.